Read the launch

 A small lab for shared inference.

-Coconut Labs is Shrey Patel and Jay Patel.
-We work on inference systems, schedulers, and the small pieces of infrastructure that decide whether shared compute behaves like a tool or a tax.
+Coconut Labs is a small inference research lab.
+We work on schedulers, systems notes, and the small pieces of infrastructure that decide whether shared compute behaves like a tool or a tax.

 How we work